lab-oak/oak/include/readme.md

 # libpkmn/

-The `libpkmn` C API is too minimal to use for a project of this scale.
-Only the outmost types like `Battle` and `Options` are exponsed, and only as raw bytes.
-Even something as simple as checking

-We are forced to reimplement much of the libraries zig code in C++.
+The `libpkmn` C API is too barebones for anything beyond the example.
+It is basically incumbent on the user to replicate some of the zig interface themselves.

 ## libpkmn/data/

 Basic types

 # data/